istio/istio.io/content/docs/setup/kubernetes/quick-start/index.md

 ### Option 2: Install Istio with default mutual TLS authentication

-Use this option only on a fresh kubernetes cluster where newly deployed workloads are guaranteed to have Istio sidecars installed.
+Use this option only on a fresh Kubernetes cluster where newly deployed workloads are guaranteed to have Istio sidecars installed.

 To Install Istio and enforce mutual TLS authentication between sidecars by